okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/oob/flow-diagram.md

 At a high level, this flow has the following steps:

-1. Your client app prompts the user for their username in the app UI.
+1. Your client app prompts the user for their username in the app interface.
 1. The user enters their username.
 1. Your app sends the username as a `login_hint` and `push` as the `channel_hint` to the Okta authorization server `/oob-authenticate` endpoint.

     Register your app so that Okta can accept the authorization request.
 See [Set up your app](#set-up-your-app) to register and configure your app with Okta.
 After registration, your app can make an authorization request to Okta.
 See [Request for tokens](#request-for-tokens).

 1. Okta returns an acknowledgment, the `oob_code`, and the `interval` in seconds to poll (default is `5`).
 1. Okta sends a push notification to the user.
 1. Your app polls the Okta `/token` endpoint at the set `interval`.
-The `oob_code` and the OOB `grant_type` (`urn:okta:params:oauth:grant-type:oob`) are included in the requests.
+The `oob_code` and the [OOB grant type](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/OrgAS/#tag/OrgAS/operation/token) (`grant_type=urn:okta:params:oauth:grant-type:oob`) are included in the requests.
 1. Okta responds with an HTTP 400 `authorization_pending` error.
 1. The user responds to the push notification.
 1. Your app polls the `/token` endpoint again.